jaspector

 New construction, structural alterations, additions, demolition.
 Shoreland Zoning permit required for virtually all coastal and waterfront work.
 Working waterfront structures may be subject to additional DEP and Department of Marine Resources review.

-1. Contact the Code Enforcement Office well in advance given island logistics (ferry schedule, limited inspection windows).
+To apply for a building permit in Vinalhaven, ME, follow these steps: 1.
+Contact the Code Enforcement Office well in advance given island logistics (ferry schedule, limited inspection windows).
 2. Obtain permit application from town office or by mail/download.
 3. Prepare all required documents.
 4. Submit application to CEO.
 5. Pay fee; receive permit.
 6. Post permit at job site.
 7. Coordinate inspections with CEO, factoring in ferry schedule.
 8. Obtain final approval.

-Inspections can be scheduled via: 207-863-4471.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Vinalhaven, ME via: 207-863-4471.
 Coordinate around Maine State Ferry schedule (Rockland-Vinalhaven service).